-Chair of the Committe е Committee meetings held: Dr. Rufus Helm 13 April 2023 11 May 2023 Agenda Item Key Assurance Items Alert/ Assurance/ Action/ Information Quality & Performance Scorecard (Apr) and reduce the patient experience impact Discharge Events (MADE), Getting it Rig.
-The Committee noted that performance to performing at standard.
-Mitigation was of improved with the implementation of the deep dive into patient harm and cardio meters.
-For Psychology, waiting times for all groups commencement of new client groups, where the provided in the patient experience. and reduce the patient experience impact where possible.
-These include weekly Multi-Agency Discharge Events (MADE), Getting it Right First Time (GIRFT), MH discharge challenge events.
-Reducing Restrictive Practice Framework (Apr) Power BI Progress The Committee noted and commended to restrictive interventions is one of the Trust Strategy.
-The framework sets out the stemport safer for those receiving care and working.
-The Committee requested progress be not importance of making a clear linkage to the also crucial in order to demonstrate the intervention.
-Information Update (Apr) noted the Power BI verbal report.
-The Committee noted board is live it is critical that governance on access and
+Chair of the Committe e Committee meetings held: Dr. Rufus Helm 13 April 2023 11 May 2023 Agenda Item Key Assurance Items Alert/ Assurance/ Action/ Information Quality & Performance Scorecard (Apr) Performance and reduce the patient experience impact where possible.
+These include weekly Multi-Agency commencement of new client groups, wh addition, the Committee was assured risk For Psychology, waiting times for all groups, are expected to reduce considerably due to the commencement of new client groups, which started throughout January and February.
+In addition, the Committee was assured risk assessments of patients on the waiting list are repeated every 12 weeks with additional calls to those identified as more vulnerable.
+Reducing Restrictive Practice Framework (Apr) restrictive interventions is one of the Trus Strategy.
+The framework sets out the ste safer for those receiving care and workin The Committee requested progress be m importance of making a clear linkage to t The Committee noted and commended the Reducing Restrictive Practice Framework.
+Reducing restrictive interventions is one of the Trust's quality priorities embedded within the Patient Safety Strategy.
+The framework sets out the steps required over three years to make Trust services safer for those receiving care and working in the organisation.
+The Committee requested progress be monitored through future reports to the Committee.
+The importance of making a clear linkage to the CQC and recent recommendations and findings is also crucial in order to demonstrate the impact of the framework on safety and experience.
+Power Bl Progress Update (Apr) • The Committee received, discussed and The Committee received, discussed and noted the Power BI verbal report.
+The Committee noted and emphasised that as the safety dashboard is live it is critical that governance on access and